 The Agile Certifications Challenge

-So here is the challenge part.
-I am going to use 2020 to explore as many of these certifications as possible to gain as much first hand experience as I can.
-I’d like to get at least one certification from each of the 32 certifying authorities, if that is possible.
+So here is the challenging part.
+I am going to use 2020 to explore as many of these certifications as possible to gain as much first-hand experience as I can.
+I’d like to get at least one certification from each of the 32 certifying authorities if that is possible.
 And I would like to try to achieve 52 new certifications next year – that is one per week.

 I welcome your feedback on this challenge including your own first-hand experience.